-In the present version 2.3.5, it is not possible to factor over other rings than the ones mentioned above.
+In the present version 2.9.5, it is not possible to factor over other rings than the ones mentioned above.
 For example gp cannot directly factor multivariate polynomials, although it is not too hard to write a simple-minded Kronecker's substitution to reduce to the univariate case.
 (Exercise!)
 Other functions related to factoring are padicappr, polrootsmod, polrootspadic, polsturm.
 Play with them a little.

+'''

+Finally, type polsym(pol3, 20)

+'''

-Now let's type polsym(pol3, 20), where pol3 is the same polynomial as above.
+where pol3 was defined above.
 This gives the sum of the k-th powers of the roots of pol3 up to k = 20, of course computed using Newton's formula and not using polroots.
-You notice that every odd sum is zero (this is trivial since the polynomial is even), but also that the signs follow a regular pattern and that the (non-zero) absolute values are powers of 2.
+You notice that every odd sum is zero (expected, since the polynomial is even), but also that the signs follow a regular pattern and that the (non-zero) absolute values are powers of 2.
 This is true: prove it, and more precisely find an explicit formula for the k-th symmetric power not involving (non-rational) algebraic numbers.